-The aesthetics is oriented from the harmony of the materials: the concrete and the polished cement on the floor define the architecture of the interior.
+The aesthetics have oriented from the harmony of materials: concrete and polished cement on the floor define the interior architecture.

-The furniture add flexibility to the proposal, the stackable seats and the folding tables make the usability easier.
-The reused wood on the seats and the surface of the tables, makes the result more coherent.
+Furniture adds flexibility to the proposal, these stackable seats and the folding tables make easier the usability.
+The reused wood on the chairs and the surface of the tables make the result more coherent.

-The new functions are contained in a very small space which is only 19 square meters.
-This space was a house, from the beginning, and a cellar after.
-In this new cafe there is a comfortable space for 20 seated customers.
+New functions are contained in a tiny area which is only 19 m².
+Space was a house from the beginning and a grocery after.
+This new cafe has planned to serve 20 seated customers comfortably.

-A modern touch from an interior space, will give an emphasis to the Plaza del Carmen in the city of Camagüey which is reviving now.
+A modern touch from an interior will emphasize Plaza del Carmen in Camagüey city which is reviving now.